-1. Submissions + Guest Blog Post Policy: I don’t accept guest posts or solicitations for writing for the Influential Marketing Blog.
-I would love to reduce my current volume of these requests from 8 per week to zero.
+1. Advertising + Guest Blog Post Policy: I don’t accept guest posts or solicitations for writing for my blog/email newsletter and I don’t run any advertising.
+I would love to reduce my current volume of these requests from 8+ per week to zero.
 You have the power to make that happen.
 Please use that power.

 2. Errors + Omissions Policy: Everyone makes mistakes!
-If you find one, please email me at email@example.com and I will do my best to get it fixed as soon as possible.
+If you find one, please email me and I will do my best to get it fixed as soon as possible.

 3. Email-Responding Policy: I try to respond to emails as quickly as I can and I DO read all my emails personally.

 4. Linking Policy: I will always link to the original source for any content or thinking that is mentioned on this site.

 5. Commenting Policy: After ten years of blogging with comments, I finally disabled them.
 Read more about why on thi page >